Artemis21/coronastats/README.md

 # CoronaStats
 A simple discord bot to provide stats & graphs on COVID-19.
-Setup details are listed below, alternativly, you can use [my instance of the bot](https://discordapp.com/oauth2/authorize?client_id=691369979186249799&permissions=604359745&scope=bot).
+Setup details are listed below, alternatively, you can use [my instance of the bot](https://discordapp.com/oauth2/authorize?client_id=691369979186249799&permissions=604359745&scope=bot).

 ## Setup
 First, ensure you have Python 3.7+.
 This can be installed [here](https://python.org/download), or on Linux, with: